 How data governance and data quality overlap

 Data quality is an important component of data governance but should not be considered a substitute for governance.
-The relationship between data quality and data governance is symbiotic; they are both necessary to achieve sound enterprise data management.
+The relationship between data quality and governance is symbiotic; they are necessary to achieve sound enterprise data management.

 As such, companies must find an appropriate balance between these two important components of data management.
 It is not enough to have one without the other; organizations must have strong governance practices while implementing robust data quality strategies.

 How to integrate data quality and data governance for your organization